sder12/react-color-gradient/README.md

 - the user choose a color and insert a number of shades
 - by clicking a btn the form is activated
 - return a list of HEX colors
+- by clicking on the text the color is copied

 <hr/>